Homemade Mashed Potatoes

 Cut up potatoes and water in an instant pot.

-Spray Crock Pot with cooking spray and add peeled and diced potatoes (as many as your Crock Pot can comfortably hold).
+• Spray Crock Pot with cooking spray and add peeled and diced potatoes (as many as your Crock Pot can comfortably hold).
 Add 1 cup milk, ½ cup water, and a generous pinch of salt over the potatoes, gently stir to combine.
-Place the lid on the Crock Pot and cook on HIGH for 4-5 hours or until potatoes are tender.
-After mashing/whipping the potatoes, return to Crock Pot to keep warm until ready to serve

-• Add some color – When serving, add a garnish of a parsley or thyme sprig to add fresh color to the potatoes.
+• Add some color: When serving, add a garnish of a parsley or thyme sprig to add fresh color to the potatoes.

 Gravy being poured over mashed potatoes.

-Reheating Mashed Potatoes
+Storing and Reheating Mashed Potatoes

 Bowl of mashed potatoes next to a roasted turkey.

-Using Leftover Mashed Potatoes
+Creative Ways to Use Leftover Mashed Potatoes

 Homemade Mashed Potatoes

-4.95 from 200 votes
+4.97 from 201 votes

 These mashed potatoes truly are perfect.
 They are light and fluffy and buttery, and the perfect side dish for turkey and gravy or roasted beef or pork.